joseph-flinn/site/frontend/posts/what-how-overview.md

 relationships, not just the ones in a professional setting.

 How can two little words be so powerful?
-What is it about these words that make them applicable in so many different and seemingly unrelated areas?
+What is it about these words that makes them applicable in so many different and seemingly unrelated areas?
 (Haha!
 Did you see what I did there?).
 Let's continue forward together and find out.